Ritual is the passage way of the soul into the infinite

 Rituals can be used to empower positive life changes.
 Much of the empowerment comes from the connection between members.
 Group rituals show us that our actions and decisions have real effects on more than just ourselves.
 Through striving to better our own lives, we actively help to better the lives of others.

-Rituals provide a structure in which we can return to and continually build upon.
+Rituals provide a consistent structure that we can return to and continually build upon.
 Gaining actionable insight on a weekly basis.
 Growing and evolving as humans alongside the rituals.

 Ritual settings encourage vulnerability, openness, and acceptance.
 As we allow ourselves to be vulnerable, we develop trust.
 As we develop trust we deepen our connection with ourselves and others.
 When we are intimately connected with others we are better adapted to confront our problems as individuals.